thomas-chiang/fastapi_service/README.md

 The team would like only the top 10 matches, based on score, if more than 10 occur for a given time.

-## Breakdown
-A server receiving post requests to
-1. Send GET requests to the source url to retrieve the byte data
-2. Process the byte data by manipulating with historical information
-3. Send POST requests to the reporting url regarding the processed information

 ## **Solution**